 In recent weeks, we’ve discussed topics like Advanced Medical Directives and Representation Agreements in the blog.
 These legal documents serve a valuable and specific purpose, with an individual capable of drafting them in advance to fit their future needs.

-If an individual fails to plan in advance, a mechanism known as a Nomination of Committeeship can be used by the courts to appoint a person(s) to make those crucial decisions relating to financial or medical issues.
+If an individual fails to plan in advance, a mechanism known as Committeeship can be used by the courts to appoint a person(s) to make those crucial decisions relating to financial or medical issues.

-This “Committee” acts as a last resort option when an individual becomes medically incapable of deciding for themselves.
-Let’s learn more about how the Nomination of Committeeship works.
+The “Committee” acts as a last resort option when an individual becomes medically incapable of deciding for themselves.
+Let’s learn more about how Committeeship works.

 Committees come in two types.
 Let’s examine the differences